Soluto/stitch/docs/upstream_authentication.md

     resource: <active directory resource id>
 ```

-At runtime, `host` works as a selector - with this upstream applied, stitch knows that any request going out to `organizations.example.com` needs a `Bearer` token from the specified authority, for the specified resource.
+At runtime, `sourceHosts` property works as a selector - with this upstream applied, stitch knows that any request going out to `organization1.example.com` needs a `Bearer` token from the specified authority, for the specified resource.
+The deprecated `host` property works like `sourceHosts` but it's single value and not a list.

-`origin` is the OPTIONAL property.
+`destinationOrigin` is the OPTIONAL property.
 If it is set its value replaces the `url` origin.
 It can be useful to use the same schema in different environments.
-So the `url` in schema can have some logical name of the service (it still should be valid URL) and in each environment differen `Upstream` resource can be used.
+So the `url` in schema can have some logical name of the service (it still should be valid URL) and in each environment different `Upstream` resource can be used.

 ## UpstreamClientCredentials